MicrosoftDocs/visualstudio-docs/docs/code-quality/roslyn-analyzers-overview.md

 ---
 # Overview of .NET Compiler Platform analyzers

 Visual Studio includes a built-in set of .NET Compiler Platform analyzers that analyze your C# or Visual Basic code as you type.
 Analyzers look at code style, code quality and maintainability, code design, and other issues.
-You can install additional analyzers as a Visual Studio extension, or on a per-project basis as a NuGet package.
+You can install additional analyzers as a Visual Studio extension or a NuGet package.

 If rule violations are found by an analyzer, they are reported both in the code editor as a *squiggly* under the offending code, and in the **Error List**.